 The View Royal Code of Conduct is to promote ‘A caring community of learners.’

-At View Royal we promote a climate of understanding and mutual respect where all are equal in dignity and rights in accordance with the BC Human Rights Code, which prohibits discrimination based on Race, Colour, Ancestry, Place of origin, Religion, Marital status, Family status, Physical or mental disability, Sex, Sexual orientation, and Age.
-Our students come to us with a variety of beliefs and assumptions regarding socially responsible behavior, however, consistent expectations within a school community create a culture of independence, intrinsic pride, and self-motivation which enables the students to be “the best they can be”.
+View Royal School is committed to promoting a safe learning community which respects the rights of all members, values diversity, and is free from all forms of discrimination against race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation and age as mandated by the BC Human Rights Code.
+Our students come to us with a variety of beliefs and assumptions regarding socially responsible behavior, however, consistent expectations within a school community create a culture of independence, intrinsic pride, and self-motivation which supports our ‘caring community of learners’.
 We believe that emotional safety promotes learning and students who are respectful, responsible learners become socially responsible citizens.
 At View Royal we commit to playing and working safely, respectfully, and responsibly.

 - Identify the need – what was it the child wanted to attain?